Interac ALT English Teacher Salary in Japan: Detailed Breakdown

-What’s the Salary for Teaching English in Japan?
+What’s the Average Salary for Teaching English in Japan?

+Here at Interac, we want to ensure that, as a foreign English teacher living and working in Japan, you have enough to cover the essentials, and enjoy your time off the clock.
 As an Interac ALT (Assistant Language Teacher) in Japan, you will most likely receive a gross annual salary of approximately ¥2.4 ~ ¥3.0 million per year.
-Interac pays their English teacher salaries in equal monthly payments
+We pay our English teacher salaries in equal monthly payments, so you’re supported throughout the year.

-This translates to approximately the below salaries in pounds, dollars and euros per year (2022 Nov rates):
+This translates to these approximate salaries in pounds, dollars and euros.
+(2024 July rates):

-Note that a new university graduate in Japan on national average is paid a salary of ¥2.4 million annually, and our salary package meets or exceeds the national average.
+The average salary for an English teacher in Japan is between ¥200,000 to ¥600,000.
+These salaries are more than enough to live a fulfilling lifestyle, especially if you’re living in rural Japan.
+Plus, it’s useful to note that a new university graduate in Japan on average nationally is paid a salary of ¥2.4 million annually, and our salary package meets or exceeds that national average.

 Under our Standard Compensation System, full-year contracts will usually run from April 1st to March 31st of the following year.
-Typically, the first and last months are not a full month of teaching, so your English teacher salary will be adjusted accordingly.
+Typically, the first and last months are not a full month of teaching, so your English teacher salary will be adjusted to match the period covered by your contract.

 When is my English Teaching Salary Paid?

-Your ALT salary is deposited into your bank account on the 20th of the following month.
+With Interac, your ALT salary is deposited into your bank account on the 20th of the following month.
 For example, your April salary is paid on May 20th.
-When payday falls on a weekend or national holiday, the salary is deposited into the account on the preceding business day.
+When payday falls on a weekend or national holiday, the salary is deposited into the account on the preceding business day, to make sure you’re financially covered.

-Depending on the starting date, your first salary for teaching English in Japan with Interac will be received approximately six to eight weeks after the start of employment.
+With that in mind, your first salary from teaching English in Japan with Interac will be received approximately six to eight weeks after beginning work, depending on the specific date of when you started.

-• Teaching Hours: Typically three to five 45-minute classes per day
+• Teaching Hours: Typically three to five 50 or 45-minute classes per day

-• Obon (summer), New Year’s holidays, national holidays, and paid leave
+• Paid leave for Obon (summer), New Year’s holidays, national holidays

 piggybank illustration